code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_1startWithECOGEN.rst

 .. note::

-  Informations on available CPU can be obtained under linux system using the command:
+  Information on available cores can be obtained under linux system using the command:

   .. code-block:: console

     /usr/bin/nproc

-The code is running and at the top of the console output one can read :
+The code is running and at the top of the console output one can read:
  - The console logo of ECOGEN
  - The name of the test case including the full path of the test case : *./libTests/referenceTestCases/euler/1D/transport/positiveVelocity/*
- - Information concerning the number of iterations, the elapsed time...
+ - Information concerning the number of iterations, the elapsed time, etc.

-*euler1DTransportPositiveVelocity* is the actual name of the default run.
+*euler1DTransportPositiveVelocity* is the name of the default run.

 .. figure:: ./_static/tutos/default/RunECOGEN_Logo.png
   :scale: 100%
   :align: center

-  : Screenshot of the top of ECOGEN default run console.
-In this particular run, 8 CPU have been used.
+  Screenshot of the top of ECOGEN's default run console.
+In this particular run, 8 cores have been used.

-The code ends and the following information comes:
+The run ends and the following information comes:

 .. figure:: ./_static/tutos/default/RunECOGEN_NormalEnding.png
   :scale: 100%
   :align: center

-  : Screenshot of the end of the default run console with 8 CPU used.
+  Screenshot of the end of ECOGEN's default run console with 8 cores used.

-A new folder *results* is created at the first run, (unusefull to remove it).
-This folder contains a folder named *euler1DTransportPositiveVelocity* containing output files of our test case.
-Are included in :
+A new folder *results* is created at the first run (unusefull to remove it).
+This folder contains a folder named *euler1DTransportPositiveVelocity* containing output files of our test case:

- - *collection.pvd* used in *Paraview* software and the associated *vtu* files
+ - *collectionParaview.pvd* and *collectionVisIt.visit* used in *Paraview* and *VisIt* softwares,
+ - *datasets* folder containing the associated *vtu* files,
- - *infoCalcul.out*
+ - *infoCalcul.out*,
- - *infoMesh* folder
+ - *infoMesh* folder,
- - *probes* folder
+ - *probes* folder,
+ - *cuts* folder,
- - *savesInput* folder: a kind of log folder that contains the *xml* files used for this run.
+ - *savesInput* folder; a kind of log folder that contains the *XML* files used for this run.

-By default, output files are recorder in VTK XML format in separate files for each CPU, AMR level and TIME.
-A way to post-treat this output files is to open the *collection.pvd* file using Paraview_ software.
+By default, output files are recorder in VTK XML format in separate files for each core and TIME.
+A way to post-treat this output files is to open the *collectionParaview.pvd* or *collectionVisIt.visit* file using Paraview_ or VisIt_ software.

 .. _Fig:tutos:default:results: